nir/jupylet/README.md

 By marrying Jupyter and pyglet, you get the best of both worlds.
 Learn to program by creating games interactively.
 Watch the game change as you type new code.
 Change a variable or a function and the game will be affected immediately.

 _jupylet_ is also intended as a tool for reinforcement learning research and development.
 It will be easy to use to create novel environments in which to experiment with reinforcement learning algorithms; and thanks to pyglet and OpenGL it should be possible to render thousands of frames per second.
-Most of the parts are already there. stay tuned...
+Most of the parts are already there.
+Stay tuned...

 # Requirements